 Students who enter into the thesis-track are required to register for the Thesis Seminar and successfully complete the four credits that his or her supervisor provides in the final semester.
 The main contents of the seminar are guidance and supervision to complete a master's thesis.
 Students on the credit-track cannot register for the Thesis Seminar.
-On the other hand, students can register for Research Seminar (four credits per seminar) regardless of their track.
+All students can register for the Research Seminar (4 credits per seminar) irrespective of their track.
 The Research Seminar is not a requirement for any students.
 The maximum credits of Research Seminars that students can count as the required credits are four credits as "Lecture courses."